 This is the tray that sits on top of an old white trunk I have in my family room.

-I made this cute little sign by printing out the free printable I found over at Keep Calm and Carry On.
-She actually found the original at House of Smith's, but she changed it up a bit.
+House of Smith's, but she changed it up a bit.
 I placed it in a 25 cent thrift store frame that I painted Oil Rubbed Bronze & then shabbied up a bit.

 I can't remember where I found this spider leg candle holder.
 But I think it was only a couple of dollars.
 I added some spider trim to one of my battery operated candles.
 Just like the ones I did on my mantel.

 Under this glass cloche I placed one of my lace covered pumpkins sitting on top of a candle holder.
-I sort of explained how I made the lace covered pumpkin in this post.
-The "Boo" came from Tai Pan Trading.
-Added some Spanish moss.
+I sort of explained how I made the lace covered pumpkin in

 Under another glass cloche I have an artichoke finial.
 I just added some Spanish moss & the skeleton.
 Both the skeleton & the Spanish moss came from Dollar Tree.